OliverStone01/Studying-SecurityPlus/Professor-Messer-Notes/Security-Controls.md

 Control categories:

-Techinical Controls:
+Technical Controls:
 Using software to control what functions can and cannot happen on a system.
 This ranges from firewalls to block data leaving or entering a system/network to using `operating system controls` to prevent users accessing certain data and functions.

 Managerial Controls:
-Implmenting security designs and security policies that staff and users must be trainned on and adhear to as a standard operating procedure for keeping data safe.
+Implementing security designs and security policies that staff and users must be trained on and adhere to as a standard operating procedure for keeping data safe.

 Operational Controls:
 Using people for control and security.
 Such as security guards, awareness programs, and posters informing staff how to keep data safe.